Light, zesty and fluffy vegan lemon drizzle cake using only common pantry ingredients. Easy to whip up and a definite crowd pleaser!

 To achieve a controlled 'drip look' like the lemon loaf cake in my pictures, I made sure my lemon glaze was very thick.
 It may look too thick initially but it will create a beautiful drip on the sides of your cake.
 I drizzled the glaze on the cake when it was CHILLED to make sure the drip doesn't melt away.

 How to serve the vegan lemon drizzle cake

-I decorated my loaf cake with strawberries but any in season berry or fruit will do!
+I decorated my eggless lemon cake with strawberries.
+However, any seasonal berry or fruit will do!
 I'd recommend placing the fruit on top right before serving otherwise its natural fruit juices may seep into your glaze and it'll be messy.